apache/spark/docs/spark-standalone.md

 # Cluster Launch Scripts

 To launch a Spark standalone cluster with the launch scripts, you need to create a file called `conf/slaves` in your Spark directory, which should contain the hostnames of all the machines where you would like to start Spark workers, one per line.
+If conf/slaves does not exist, the launch scripts use a list which contains single hostname `localhost`.
+This can be used for testing.
 The master machine must be able to access each of the slave machines via password-less `ssh` (using a private key).
-For testing, you can just put `localhost` in this file.

 Once you've set up this file, you can launch or stop your cluster with the following shell scripts, based on Hadoop's deploy scripts, and available in `SPARK_HOME/bin`: